These terms are commonly used in information about the MySQL Enterprise Backup product.

 mysqldumpcommand.
 These techniques have different characteristics in terms of size and representation of the backup data, and speed (especially speed of the restore operation).

-Backups are further classified as hot, warm, or cold depending on how much they interfere with normal database operation.
+Backups are further classified as hot, warm, or cold depending on how much they interfere with normal database server operation.
 (Hot backups have the least interference, cold backups the most.)

 - backup directory